dlfoerster/Rip-Rope.github.io/privacypolicy.md

 ## Contact Us

 If you have any questions, concerns, or requests regarding this Privacy Policy or your data, please contact us at [dalefoerster@proton.me](mailto:dalefoerster@proton.me).

----

-Note: This is a general privacy policy template and should be tailored to fit the specific data collection and usage practices of your game.
-Additionally, it is advisable to consult with a legal professional to ensure compliance with applicable privacy laws and regulations.